26 Fun Facts about Uruguay

 Uruguay lies along the Atlantic Ocean.
 View our detailed maps (Shutterstock)

-4. The indigenous population was exterminated by the arrival of the Europeans from the 16th to the 19th century.
+4. The indigenous population declined significantly following the arrival of European settlers between the 16th and 19th centuries.

-5. Spanish navigator Juan Díaz de Solís was the first European to explore Uruguay in 1516.
+5. Spanish navigator Juan Dรญaz de Solรญs was the first European to explore Uruguay in 1516.

 facts about uruguay jose artigas